roth-hex-lab/roth-hex-lab.github.io/content/projects/KARVIMIO/index.md

 {{< spoiler text="Requirement Analysis for an AI-based AR Assistance System for Surgical Tools in the Operating Room: Stakeholder Requirements and Technical Perspectives @IJCARS" >}}

-WWe are happy to share our insights on stakeholders' requirements and technical perspectives in this open-access journal article.
+We are happy to share our insights on stakeholders' requirements and technical perspectives in this open-access journal article.
 This was a group effort from the whole KARVIMIO team, and we hope other researchers and practitioners can also utilize this knowledge.

 {{< figure src="KARVIMIO/IJCARS.jpeg" caption="" >}}